jess-duong/instacart-basket-analysis/README.md

 *Note: Instacart is a real company and the data used in this project is publicly available.
 Customer demographics are synthetic data provided by CareerFoundry for educational purposes.*

 *For questions about methodology or to discuss this analysis, please reach out via [LinkedIn](https://linkedin.com/in/jessica-duong-35690847/) or open an issue in this repository.*

+## Acknowledgments
+AI tools were used to support portions of this project, including documentation and presentation.
+All analysis, interpretation, and recommendations are my own.